lg2de/SimpleAccounting/README.md

 Also, the user interface is completely in German.
 Maybe you want to help with the introduction of a localized user interface?

+## License

+I do not like closed source reuse of my software.
+This is why I decided to license the software under GPLV3.